saikumar100/DynamicDroolsPoc/README.md

 This Application uses drools for processing business rules written in Excel.

 # Pre-requiste:
-  -> Need to host your business rules excel on service, and place the api endpoint in "changeSet.xml" in the resources folder
+  -> Need to expose your business rules in excel as a service, and place the api endpoint in "changeSet.xml" in the resources folder.

  # How to Run ?
   -> Go to ShowmeDrools main class and execute it.

+  Please use sample Excel in resource folder as a reference in your external service